 “Absolutely, Mr. Grey.”
 His demeanor tells me that this means something personal to him, but I won’t ask if he won’t tell me.

 “Thank you, Welch.
 That will be all.”
 As he closes my office door.
 I look at David’s roommates:

 Spring 2006—Everest Billings, Henderson, NV

-I asked Ana if she thought she was profiled and she said no. Could he have known something about her before he met her?
-It certainly is possible.
+I asked Ana if she thought she was profiled, and she said no. Could he have known something about her before he met her?
+It’s certainly possible.
 I’ll know more once I find out about this Billings guy.
 I pick up my blackberry and realize that the last buzz was not the email from Welch after all.
 It was a message from my favorite person:

 ** I love you too. **

 “Hello, Ms. Steele, this is Mr. Robinson at the Cristalla Condos.
 I’m calling to let you know that your windshield has been replaced and your car has been detailed, ma’am.
 You may pick up your keys and your warranty paperwork at the security office anytime you like.”

 “Thank you, Mr. Robinson.
 How late will you be there this evening?”

 “As late as you need me to stay, ma’am.”
 Suck up.
 Christian must’ve scared the pants off this guy.